mnieber/dodo-commands/doc/sharing-projects.rst

     ~/projects/FooBar/src/extra/dodo_commands/res    # default Dodo Commands configuration files ~/projects/FooBar/dodo_commands/res              # local copies of the default Dodo Commands configuration files

 - the ``${/ROOT/shared_config_dir}`` directory is used by the ``dodo diff`` command to show the differences between your local configuration files and the shared files.
-If you are using the recommended diff tool (meld) then you will now be able to copy parts of your location configuration to the shared one.
-When you push these changes to version control, your colleages will later be able to incorporate your changes when they run ``dodo diff``.
+If you are using the recommended diff tool (meld) then you will now be able to copy parts of your local configuration to the shared one.
+When you push these changes to version control, your colleages will later be able to incorporate your changes (also by copying parts) when they run ``dodo diff``.

 - As mentioned, we recommend to set :code:`meld` as the ``diff_tool`` in :code:`~/.dodo_commands/config`: